Kazakh Air Defense Forces

-The Talgat Bigeldinov Military Institute of the Air Defence Forces serves as the only educational service of the air force, having trained cadets from foreign countries including Hungary, Kyrgyzstan and Afghanistan.
+The Talgat Bigeldinov Military Institute of the Air Defence Forces serves as the only educational/training institution of the air force, having trained cadets from foreign countries including Hungary, Kyrgyzstan and Afghanistan.

 History

 Soviet era

 In the first formation of the Central Asian Military District, it operated a Soviet Air Force district branch led by Major General M.P.
 Kharitonov.
 It operated in the early to mid-40s during the Second World War, and consisted of air brigades based on the territory of the Kazakh SSR.
 The Central Asian Military District was reinstated in 1969 in relation with the increased hostility between the USSR and the People's Republic of China, by splitting the territories of the Kazakh SSR, Kyrgyzstan SSR and the Tajik SSR from the Turkestan Military District.
 The 73rd Air Army provided all air support for the district, being known as the Air Forces of the Central Asian Military District from 1980 to 1988.
 Air defence was also provided by the 12th and 14th Air Defence Armies.
 In 1989 the military district was disbanded, being merged back into the Turkestan MD.
 This led to the amalgamation of the 73rd Air Army into the 49th Air Army of the TurkMD.
-The new air army inherited the headquarters of the 49th, but has taken the designation of the 73rd, so while air force units were nominally still subordinated to the 73rd AA, this was not the one of the CAMD with its HQ in Almaty, but another formation with its HQ in Tashkent.
+The new air army inherited the headquarters of the 49th, but has taken the designation of the 73rd, so while air force units were nominally still subordinated to the 73rd AA, this was not one of the CAMD with its HQ in Almaty, but another formation with its HQ in Tashkent.